 - S. Centers for Disease Control and Prevention (CDC): COVID-19 travel informationand Considerations for Travelers (originally written for U.S. travel but applicable for international travel as well).

 - Our World in Data (Oxford University): Research and data on COVID-19.

 For full details, please refer to the CISI Policy Brochure.

 Yes, if a Program is cancelled by the University of Utah before it departs, you will receive a full refund of all U of U billable Program costs, including the $500 initial payment.
-Due to the uncertainties of COVID-19, we recommend that you do not purchase flights, apply for a visa, complete your medical visit, receive vaccinations, etc., until it is certain your program will run since Learning Abroad is unable to reimburse these costs.
+Due to the uncertainties of COVID-19, we recommend that you do not purchase flights, apply for a visa, complete your medical visit, receive vaccinations, etc., until instructed since Learning Abroad is unable to reimburse these non-billable costs.

 Note for Affiliate Programs: Please contact your Affiliate provider to determine what costs may be refundable.
 Non-billable costs, such as tuition, housing, transportation, are subject to the policies of the parties to which you make the payment and the University of Utah is unable to refund any costs billed by an Affiliate.
 Contact the parties to which you make payments for information about withdrawal and refund policies due to COVID-19.